kalwar/mixed-tapes/README.md

 # mixed-tapes

-A mixed-tapes is a very simple Symfony app used for learning Symfony 6 fundamentals.
+A mixed-tapes is a very simple Symfony app used for learning Symfony 6 fundamentals, courtesy of SymfonyCast.

 ---